-Section 315 of the National Marine Sanctuaries Act (NMSA or Act; 16 U.S.C. §§ 1431 et seq.) authorizes the Secretary of Commerce to establish sanctuary advisory councils to provide advice to the Secretary of Commerce regarding the designation and management of national marine sanctuaries.
-This authority has been delegated to the Director (director) of the Office of National Marine Sanctuaries (ONMS).
+Section 315 of the National Marine Sanctuaries Act (NMSA or Act; 16 U.S.C.
+Sections 1431 - 1445c) authorizes the Secretary of Commerce to establish sanctuary advisory councils to provide advice to the Secretary of Commerce regarding the designation and management of national marine sanctuaries.
+This authority has been delegated to the Director of the National Oceanic and Atmospheric Administration's (NOAA) Office of National Marine Sanctuaries (director).
 The director hereby reestablishes the Gray's Reef National Marine Sanctuary Advisory Council (council).

-This charter provides a background on ONMS and Gray's Reef National Marine Sanctuary, and describes the objectives and roles of the council's activities; procedural requirements regarding the appointment of council members and officers; requirements for the conduct of council members and meetings; and other requirements.
+This charter provides background information about the Office of National Marine Sanctuaries (ONMS) and Gray's Reef National Marine Sanctuary, and describes objectives and roles of the council's activities; procedural requirements regarding the appointment of council members and officers; requirements for the conduct of council members and meetings; and other stipulations.
 All council activities must be conducted pursuant to this charter.